Medically reviewed by Kristin Hall, FNP

 In general, your limbs and body might feel heavy, causing you to feel physically drained during the day.

 Depression can affect your appetite, causing you to have a reduced level of interest in food and eat less than you normally would.

 Depression may also increase your appetite, causing you to experience cravings for food and start over eating.

 Depressed people may rapidly gain and/or lose weight.
 While you might see weight loss as a good thing, talk to a healthcare professional if it’s unintentional, sudden and/or paired with other symptoms of depression.

 People with depression often experience physical symptoms that include pain, headaches and cramps without a clear, obvious cause.

 These symptoms range in severity and may not improve, even with a specific form of treatment.

-Depression can also cause digestive issues — for example, research published by the Anxiety and Depression Association of America has found that between 50 percent and 90 percent of people with irritable bowel syndrome (IBS) suffer from either depression or an anxiety disorder, or other mental health disorders.
+Depression can also cause digestive issues — for example, research published by the Anxiety and Depression Association of America has found that between 50 percent and 90 percent of people with irritable bowel syndrome (IBS) suffer from a psychiatric disorder which could include depression, an anxiety disorder, or other mental health disorders.

 Some people with depression begin to talk, walk and move slower than normal.
 You, or your friends, family or colleagues, may notice that your speech and actions are “slowed down” when you have depression.